Mortgage Insurance – Canada Protection Plan Can Help

 How does Mortgage Life Insurance work?

 Mortgage Life Insurance functions differently from life insurance in that it utilizes a system of declining payouts.
 Your premium is calculated based upon the size of your mortgage and down payment.
 The payout (the lump sum paid in the event of your death) is tied to your outstanding mortgage amount.
 Therefore, as you pay off your mortgage, the payout slowly decreases, but your monthly premium stays the same through the term of your insurance.

 So, is Mortgage Life Insurance a good idea?

 A bank mortgage insurance policy works great for the bank – but it doesn’t take the place of standard term life insurance.
 Bank-owed mortgage insurance plans may tout convenience, but they lack flexibility, affordability, and breadth of coverage, potentially exposing you loved ones to financial hardship in the event of your death.

 Canada Protection Plan offers an extensive range of convenient, affordable, and reliable life insurance protection options, to help you find the best-fit coverage for you and your family.

 Choose between permanent insurance, or term insurance depending on the amount of flexibility that you need.
-Traditional insurance may be a good fit for you, or you may opt for a No-Medical or Simplified plan.

 Unlike bank-owned mortgage insurance, you can be assured that your life insurance coverage will not decrease over time, and you are empowered to make decisions as to who will manage your expenses in the event of your death.
 You may elect for your life insurance to cover your remaining mortgage, as well as other debts and life expenses, pay for your children’s education, or to leave a gift to a favourite cause.